nim-lang/Nim/doc/manual.md

 Union pragma
 ------------
 The `union` pragma can be applied to any `object` type.
-It means all of the object's fields are overlaid in memory.
+It means all of an object's fields are overlaid in memory.
 This produces a `union`:c: instead of a `struct`:c: in the generated C/C++ code.
 The object declaration then must not use inheritance or any GC'ed memory but this is currently not checked.